 Don’t worry, though, the rain did eventually come and it rained like cats and dogs!
 Some days I just wanted to crawl underneath my covers and hide from the world and other days I wanted to dress in a ton of layers to go explore the city in the misty rain and try to catch a glimpse of fog on the nearby hills or see it rolling in from the sea.
 I can’t explain it but the fog in any city in Galicia captivates me and I love to stare at it for as long as I can.
 It’s mystifying.
 It gives you chills – and the good kind, at that!

 And so are the patterns and ways of life you adjust to when dwelling in a rainy climate for almost a year.
 The longer you live in this type of climate, the more you get to know the culture on a deeper level and also see what you yourself are capable of.

 So, without further ado, here are 11 ways living in a rainy climate changes you.
 They are subject to my own experiences and bias, of course, but you should be able to get an idea of what climates do to our mindsets and how we can be influenced by them, even during a short period of time.
-I’ll come back and expound on the items on this list later on this week but for now I will get them all down on digital paper.
+I’ll come back and expound on the items on this list later this week but for now, I will get them all down on digital paper.

 |The sun becomes your best and most cherished long distance friend.|

 1. You never think of the sun the same way again.
 (Read: It becomes the friend who only wants to see you on their terms and nothing more.)

 2. If there is even a peak of the sun or a whole full day of it, that only means two things: 1) You must wash your clothes NOW and 2) go outside in it NOW before the clouds and come and cover it up for another week.